foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   shareable or outer-shareable.
 This is usually specified in the MPU table that is linked into the executable and used to program the MPU at boot-up.

-- MPU software support in FreeRTOS is currently not supported with SMP and must be disabled.
+- MPU software support in FreeRTOS is currently not compatible with SMP and must be disabled.
 This allows FreeRTOS to maintain a fully-coherent memory map such that system state is always available and shared across cores.